ZupIT/ritchie-cli/README.md

 <img class="special-img-class" src="/docs/img/ritchie-banner.png" />

-## Ritchie- One CLI to rule them all
+## Ritchie - One CLI to rule them all

 Ritchie is an open source framework that creates and tweaks a CLI for your team.
 It allows you to easily create, build and share formulas.